DrVeseli/Obsidian/Jurnal.md

 For now it will only be Debian, I cant bother with anything other then apt for the moment.

+--I don't have to do this because I found it already made github.com/caddyserver/certmagic

 29.3.24.
-I need to make a written guide for deploying extended Pocketbase apps
+I need to make a written guide for deploying extended PocketBase apps